Hikurangi Plateau

 The Hikurangi Plateau is an oceanic plateau in the South Pacific Ocean east of the North Island of New Zealand.
 It is part of a large igneous province (LIP) together with Manihiki and Ontong Java, now located 3000 km and 3500 km north of Hikurangi respectively.
 Mount Hikurangi, in Māori mythology the first part of the North Island to emerge from the ocean, gave its name to the plateau.

 Geological setting

 The Hikurangi Plateau covers approximately 400000 km2 and reaches 2500–3000 m below sea level.

-Hikurangi Plateau is cut by the Hikurangi Channel, a 2000 km abyssal channel that starts at Kaikoura and runs along the Hikurangi Trench as far as the Māhia Peninsula before crossing the plateau and ending in the South-west Pacific abyssal plain.
+Hikurangi Plateau is cut by the Hikurangi Channel, a 2000 km abyssal channel that starts at Kaikōura and runs along the Hikurangi Trough as far as the Māhia Peninsula before crossing the plateau and ending in the South-west Pacific abyssal plain.